adrensnyder/ImapSyncMigrationHelper/README.md

 Microsoft 365 is supported both as a migration source and destination.
 A subset of the PowerShell scripts is specifically intended to support the migration workflow (authentication helpers and app registration), while the remaining scripts are designed for general tenant management tasks such as shared mailbox creation and administrative operations.

+Although migration is the primary use case, many of the Microsoft 365 scripts can be used independently for tenant administration tasks.

 ## Initial steps
 On a Linux server with at least Python 3.8 (Tested Redhat, Centos and Rocky), install ImapSync and update it to the latest version.